GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

 Execute the following commands:
   - '***sudo apt update -y*** and press enter.
   - '***sudo apt upgrade -*** and press enter.
 Type yes when prompted if your want to continue.
   - If the pink error message appears, simply press okay and escape.
 Because of the updates we just installed, that error wants us to reboot, but we don't want to reboot, so we pressed escape.
+Do this each time you encounter the error.

   <img width="1440" alt="Screenshot 2022-11-23 at 15 43 53 (2)" src="https://user-images.githubusercontent.com/50238769/203562140-1f42e80b-461f-4107-94d3-df72dfe329e5.png">

   # Setup the LAMP server  (this will enable us to run PHP on the server)

   ## Install apache2
-  - Type '***apt install apache2 -y***'
+  - Execute '***apt install apache2 -y***'
   - If the pink error message appears, simply press okay and escape.
 Because of the updates we just installed, that error wants us to reboot, but we don't want to reboot, so we pressed escape.
   ## Check status if Apache2 is running
-  -Type '***systemctl status apache2***' and press enter.
+  -Execute '***systemctl status apache2***'.

   ![Screenshot 2022-11-23 at 15 49 40](https://user-images.githubusercontent.com/50238769/203563438-cf5abe67-b83d-4929-88d8-9257567e0bd1.png)

-  - If apache2 is not running type '***systemctl start apache2***'
+  - If apache2 is not running execute '***systemctl start apache2***'
   - Copy your EC2 Public IPv4 address and paste it on your browser, Ubuntu apache2 default page should appear.

   ![Screenshot 2022-11-23 at 15 56 51](https://user-images.githubusercontent.com/50238769/203565041-eb98e081-bd5a-4ed3-815f-2168fcc4a324.png)